pallets-eco/wtforms/docs/forms.rst

     .. automethod:: __iter__

-        Unlike :class:`Form`, fields are not iterated in definition order, but rather in whatever order the dict keys are given.
+        Unlike :class:`Form`, fields are not iterated in definition order, but rather in whatever order the dict decides to yield them.

     .. automethod:: __contains__